Sloppy Saturday: Three errors doom Mariners vs. Padres in fifth straight loss

 On the first pitch after the bases-loaded debacle, ex-Mariner Austin Nola hit a solid single off Sheffield to score Hosmer and extend the Padres’ lead to 6-1.

+Sheffield’s final line: six runs (five earned) on seven hits with five walks and three strikeouts.

+“Sheff really competed his tail off tonight,” Mariners manager Scott Servais said. “… I don’t fault Sheff’s performance at all tonight.”

 The Mariners are a tough team to watch at the moment.
-Their offensive woes have been well-chronicled, and they certainly can’t afford the kind of defensive lapses that happened in the fifth inning.
+Their offensive woes have been well-chronicled, and injuries are taking a toll — which is why they certainly can’t afford the kind of defensive lapses that happened in the fifth inning.

-Through two games, the Padres have outscored the Mariners 22-2 — and San Diego is set to throw ace Yu Darvish on the series finale on Sunday.
+Through two games, the Padres have outscored the Mariners 22-5 — and San Diego is set to throw ace Yu Darvish in the series finale Sunday.

 Mitch Haniger’s strong comeback season continued for the Mariners.
 He hit his 13th home run in the third inning off Padres rookie starter Ryan Weathers, on a high fastball he pulled well over the wall in left-center.